otter502/keyboard-2-joystick/README.md

 it also uses [tomllib](https://docs.python.org/3/library/tomllib.html) to read the configuration and [keyboard](https://pypi.org/project/keyboard/) to read the keyboard inputs

+In order to use this while you've selected the FRC driverstation, you'll need to run it as administrator (if using vscode for example, you'll run the vscode instance as administrator)

 ### configuration

 In order to configure the keyboard you'll use a toml file!